aibasel/machetli/docs/concepts.rst

 Successor Generators
 --------------------
 A successor generator is a class defining how successors of a :ref:`state<state_concept>` are constructed.
-It should implement the :class:`SuccessorGenerator<minimizer.planning.generators.SuccessorGenerator>` class and especially the :meth:`get_successors(state)<minimizer.planning.generators.SuccessorGenerator.get_successors>` method, which is expected to return a `Python generator <https://docs.python.org/3/glossary.html#term-generator>`_ yielding successors of a state.
+It should implement the :class:`SuccessorGenerator<minimizer.planning.generators.SuccessorGenerator>` interface with the :meth:`get_successors(state)<minimizer.planning.generators.SuccessorGenerator.get_successors>` method which is expected to return a `Python generator <https://docs.python.org/3/glossary.html#term-generator>`_ yielding successors of a state.
 Successor generators can be passed to a Minimizer search via their class name:

 .. code-block:: python